Intraocular Lenses After Cataract Surgery: Types, Benefits and Uses

 EDOF stands for Extended Depth of Focus.
 An EDOF intraocular lens is an advanced type of IOL designed to provide a continuous range of vision, especially from distance to intermediate.
 It works by elongating the focus zone rather than creating multiple focal points like multifocal lenses.
 EDOF lenses provide a smooth range of vision, especially for intermediate and distance tasks.
 They reduce common side effects like glare and halos seen with other lens types.

-- Clear vision from mid to far distances
+• Clear vision for mid to far distances

-- Near vision may be slightly less sharp than multifocals
+• Near vision is slightly less sharp than multifocal lenses

 EDOF lenses are ideal for people seeking dependable, low-disturbance vision across most daily activities.
 With computer usage rising, EDOF lenses are apt for those who experience strain when looking at digital devices.
 They offer visual comfort, especially in low-light or night-time conditions.